Tatyana-Stoyanova/C-Projects/README.md

 # C-Projects
-C exercises

-The solution consists of 21 C projects.
+The solution consists of 21 simple C projects.
 Each of the projects is a solution to a given task.
 The conditions of the relevant tasks are defined as follows:

 Project 1:
 The user submits some integers and types -999 to stop the submission.
 Find the average of all digits before -999.